-The Coca-Cola Company today announced it will release first quarter 2019 financial results on April 23 before the New York Stock Exchange opens.
+The Coca-Cola Company today announced it will release third quarter 2019 financial results on Oct.
+18 before the New York Stock Exchange opens.
 The release will be followed by an investor conference call at 8:30 a.m.